Should you buy a lacquered kitchen?

 A lacquered kitchen will last

 One of the biggest points in favour of lacquered kitchens is that they’ll last much longer than any wrapped type kitchen.
-Unlike wrapped doors, a lacquered door will never peel.
+Unlike wrapped doors, lacquered doors will never peel.

 While the look of your kitchen is important, sight isn’t the only sense you want it to please.
 Lacquered doors are silky smooth to the touch, making them a pleasure to run your hand over.